Dhan Gopal Mukerji: Death and legacy

-On 14 July 1936, his wife discovered Mukerji had hanged himself his New York City apartment.
+On 14 July 1936, his wife discovered Mukerji had hanged himself in his New York City apartment.
 No note was left.

 Dhan Gopal Mukerji is probably the first popular Indian writer in English.
-He pre-dates G.V.
-Desani and Mulk Raj Anand by some ten or twenty years.
+He pre-dates G. V. Desani and Mulk Raj Anand by some ten or twenty years.
 Krupabai Satthianadhan, the woman who wrote the novels Kamala and Saguna in the late nineteenth century, was certainly an accomplished writer, but her works did not reach a mass audience until she was rediscovered in the twentieth century.
 Scattered writings in English by Indians are encountered throughout the nineteenth century, such as the famous Rajmohan's Wife, Bankim Chandra Chatterjee's first novel, written in English after the manner of Scott.
 There was also notable work by figures such as Roquia Sakhawat Hussain, writer of Sultana's Dream (1905), the first science fiction piece in English by an Indian, comparable to Charlotte Perkins Gilman's Herland.
 But usually these are byproducts of Indian language work, and Dhan Gopal Mukerji is the first to write seriously and consistently in English.

 This was not by choice, but was a product of his unfortunate situation.
 Dhan Gopal never lost the sense of mission which he shared with his brother, and throughout his life strove to complete the task he had set himself: to emancipate India from foreign rule and win for her culture and philosophy the respect he felt it deserved.
 In America he associated with fellow exiles like M.N.
 Roy, the founder of the Communist Party of India, to whom he is said to have suggested the adoption of the pseudonym 'Manabendra'.

 Forbidden the more satisfying outlet of activism, he poured his feelings into his writing.
 Consequently, his language is magical and persuasive, and his observation of animals and their ways is accurate and unsentimental.
 In his work the Gond hunter and the Brahmin child are equals in their travels in the jungle, and Dhan Gopal Mukerji never (unlike Kipling) anthropomorphises the animals or draws a facile moral from them.
 Although he was acutely conscious of his high caste, he saw it more as a responsibility than a privilege, and neither patronised nor denigrated the so-called lower castes and communities.
 He was, however, less sound on the subject of women.
 He writes movingly of child prostitutes in America in the 1910s and 1920s, especially of their plight during the Great Depression, but he also romanticises the life of Rangini, a 'tawaif' (courtesan) encountered in Caste and Outcast.
 He also praises his mother's and sisters' strict asceticism, all the more so since his mother is at that time a widow, performing all the hard penances prescribed to Hindu widows of her caste.